Immac/immac.github.io/index.md

 ## About Me

 I'm just a normal man who likes to do a lot of different things, a true _Jack of All Trades_.
-I like to think of myself as highly adaptale and curious, but pragmatic.
-I do activities such as illustration, both manual and generated.I also do game design and development, be it video games or tabletop games, speedrunning (I actually hold a few World Records, [check them out here](https://www.speedrun.com/users/Immac)).
+I like to think of myself as highly adaptable and curious, but pragmatic.
+I do activities such as illustration, both manual and generated.
+I also do game design and development, be it video games or tabletop games, speedrunning (I actually hold a few World Records, [check them out here](https://www.speedrun.com/users/Immac)).
 I'm also on [YouTube](https://www.youtube.com/@ImmacHn).
-I like programming and designing tools, especially when it comes to back-end development, I can do front-end as well, it's just that I prefer back-end development.
+I like programming and designing tools, especially when it comes to back-end development.
+I can do front-end as well, it's just that I prefer back-end development.

 ## Projects

-- TBD (Please Check out my Github for projects, Stand out projects will be added at a later date)
+- TBD (Please check out my GitHub for projects, standout projects will be added at a later date)

 ## Contact